-- The identity resource contains information for an authenticated visitor. - The session resource contains information about the events and pages involved in the visitor's browsing activity during the time between SignIn and SignOut. - The page resource contains information for a specific page entered at a given time.
-If the visitor leaves the page and then later revisits the page, a new page resource is created. - The event resource contains information about SYSTEM and BUSINESS events.
+- The identity resource contains information about authenticated and recognized visitors. - The session resource contains information about the events and pages that a visitor browsed during an authenticated session within a visit. - The page resource contains information about browsed pages.
+If a visitor revisits a page, a new page resource is created. - The event resource contains information about System and Business events.
+For details about how these events are structure, see Events Structure.